wen10-git/CAP-research/README.md

 # CAP-research

 Here is the raw data and supplementary materials related to our recent CAP research.
+Related papers:

+Pan-genome and energy frustration investigation of Ca2+-ATPases in rhododendrons reveals their conformational motions, environment-related differential evolution, and expression patterns.

 Files:
 ```